Ensuring our food security

 Bees are so important to our livelihood as they help to pollinate most of the crops we eat and many that feed farm livestock.
 In fact, nearly two-thirds of Australia’s agricultural production benefits from honey bee pollination.

-But bee populations are dying at an alarming rate.
-Destruction of their natural habitat, intensive farming practices, and pests and diseases are just some of the complex reasons for this decline.
+But bee populations are under threat.
+Destruction of their natural habitat, intensive farming practices, and pests and diseases are just some of the complex reasons driving a decline in both the number and diversity of bees.

 Without bees, our food security is at risk.
 That’s why food security needs bee security.